sagesteppe/SeedCollectionSize/README.md

 Models are then automatically selected via AIC tables.
 Finally all models with <sub>d</sub>AIC < 2 are ensembled.

+#### Spatial auto-correlation

+The effect of spatial auto-correlation is expected to be moderately strong for most species, which may result in improper estimates of the dispersion of residuals around our fit model.
+Subsequent to selecting or ensembling a top model, a GLS with the terms and interactions specified will be

 ## Prediction

 All final models will be saved as R Data Objects.
 Prediction will occur throughout the field season by the senior data specialist.
 The only variables which crews need to collect are the mass of collections, and the percent viability, metrics which they already use in the existing methods of sample size estimation.
 The spatial data associated with collections, and which are required to predict collection sizes, and gleaned from in-field electronic data collection.